ComedicChimera/chai-lang.dev/content/startup_guide/chapter1.md

     import println from io::std

 `io::std` is the name of the package that contains `println`.
-We will talk more about packages and importing in a later section -- you won't need more than this for a while.
+We will talk more about packages and importing in a later chapter -- you won't need more than this for a while.

 Now, we need to create your main function.
 This is the function that is called at the start of your program.
 This function is simply called `main` and should be defined as follows: